Socialism and Liberty Party: 2006

-PSOL launched Heloísa Helena to run for president in 2006 elections.
+PSOL launched Heloísa Helena to run for president in the 2006 elections.
 The vice-presidential candidate was intellectual César Benjamin.
 The party ran in a left-wing ticket along with two other parties: Trotskyist United Socialist Workers' Party (PSTU) and Marxist–Leninist Brazilian Communist Party (PCB).

 The alliance was extended to gubernatorial elections.
 In Minas Gerais, for instance, Vanessa Portugal, from the PSTU, ran for governor with PSOL's support, although not with PCB's.
 Prominent PSOL gubernatorial candidates were Plínio de Arruda Sampaio in São Paulo, Milton Temer in Rio de Janeiro and Roberto Robaina in Rio Grande do Sul.
 However, they were all defeated.

-Heloísa Helena finished the presidential race in the third place, receiving 6.5 million votes throughout the country (6.85% of the valid votes).
+Heloísa Helena finished the presidential race in third place, receiving 6.5 million votes throughout the country (6.85% of the valid votes).
 Three federal deputies, Luciana Genro, Chico Alencar and Ivan Valente, managed to get re-elected.

 2010

 In the 2010 candidate for presidential election Plínio de Arruda Sampaio received 888.000 votes (0.87%).
 Plinio presented an agrarian reform project in 1964 when he was federal deputy, but the 1964 Military Coup ended the project and Plinio lost his mandate.
 Although he received very few votes Plinio became famous after the elections because he was qualified as an anti-candidate.

 PSOL elected three deputies again, Chico Alencar, Ivan Valente and Jean Wyllys.

 Toninho do PSOL from Federal District got the best gubernatorial result.
 He finished in third place with 14.25%.